WHITE PAPER

 AI-powered legal drafting: The definitive guide for legal professionals

-Let’s face it: drafting legal documents involves a lot of brilliance and a lot of tedium.
-New legal technology tools promise to reduce the monotony with artificial intelligence (AI), giving legal professionals more time to focus on strategy, negotiations, and client or stakeholder relations.
-How do you know what to look for and which systems to trust — and once you choose a system, how do you make sure your legal colleagues use it?
+Let’s face it — drafting legal documents involves a lot of brilliance, and a lot of tedium.
+New legal technology tools promise to reduce the tedium with AI, giving legal professionals more time to focus on strategy, negotiations, and client or stakeholder relations.
+How do you know what to look for and which systems to trust?
+Once you choose a system, how do you make sure your legal colleagues use it?

 This guide will:

-• Suggest critical elements to look for in an AI-powered drafting tool
+- Suggest key elements to look for in an AI-powered drafting tool

 Legal professionals across sectors face incredible time pressure.
-If you charge by the hour, you need to show your clients that you are efficiently using your hours.
-If you work on a flat-rate basis, you need to make those matters profitable.
+If you charge by the hour, you need to show your clients that your time is used efficiently.
+If you work on a flat rate basis, you need to make those matters profitable.
 If you work in-house for a government agency or corporation, you probably need to handle an increasing workload with flat to declining budgets.
-AI holds great appeal, but many legal professionals want to tread carefully before entrusting work products to an AI tool.
-This guide is here to help you understand AI-powered legal drafting and move forward with confidence.
+AI holds great appeal, but many legal professionals want to tread carefully before entrusting work product to an AI tool.
+This guide helps you understand AI-powered legal drafting and how to move forward with confidence.

 The basics of AI-powered legal drafting